cra2ycoder/es6-features/src/fetch/README.md

 **NOTE:**

-> XMLHttpRequest and node-fetch is not core one, to use that we need to install them accordingly
+> XMLHttpRequest and node-fetch is not core one in node, to use that we need to install them accordingly

 ```
 yarn add xmlhttprequest